blackcrowX/Data_Analytics_Portfolio/Project-I/readme.md

 <p align="center">
   <img src="https://i.postimg.cc/Sy2kLc2B/Screenshot-7.jpg.jpg"/>
   Fig 7.
-This image shows the dashboard for car insurance claims fraud.
+This image shows the dashboard for car insurance claim fraud.
 </p>

 ## Result

-Using the modelled data in the dashboard, I was able to answer the initial questions and provide insights on car insurance claims fraud as following:
+Using the modelled data in the dashboard, I was able to answer the initial questions and provide insights on car insurance claim fraud as following:

 - State:  The state with the most committed frauds is Ohio.
 There appear to be slight irregularity compared to the non-fraudulent dataset with to 36.6 to 34.5% and could be a simple difference in the sample of data.
 An actionable insight would be to nevertheless keep an eye out for claims made from policies in Ohio.